desto-git/sdv-acc/ReadMe.txt

 This file is intended to be installed with Content Patcher.
 For those simply looking to replace files, please use the replacer version of this mod.

 Authors:
 - Gaveliere a.k.a.
 Gavelly (Twitter: @Gavelly)

--Blanchard a.k.a. sion9000 (Twitter: @NekoBlanchard)
+- Blanchard a.k.a. sion9000 (Twitter: @NekoBlanchard)

 *Our Twitters may contain NSFW furry trash.

 Support: